fadden/fdraw/docs/manual.md

 7 pixels in 10 cycles.

 This is about as fast as you can get with the Bresenham run-length algorithm and Applesoft-style color handling.

-It's possible to go faster by switching to a different pixel style, or using a run-slice approach.
+It's possible to go faster by switching to a different pixel style, or using the run-slice approach.
+Drawing the line toward the center from both ends is likely a losing proposition due to the small number of registers on the 6502, and is tricky when rendering in color because of the need to keep the high bit set.  (fdraw keeps the line number and byte offset in the X/Y registers, and always draws left to right to make the bit-shifting simpler; neither of these would be possible if we plotted from both ends).
+Employing Wu and Rockne's double-step algorithm (see e.g. Wyvill's article in Graphics Gems, page 101) should offer some improvement over the basic algorithm, as it computes two successive pixels at each step, creating an opportunity to set two bits with a single store.

 ### Rectangles ###